fuzzylabs/website/hugo/content/join-us.md

 We can't offer big company stuff; there's no free breakfast or fussball table.
 There are no fancy corporate job titles (although if you want to call yourself senior vice president of sarcasm, that's fine, and even encouraged).

 By joining a small company you'll have the chance to make a real impact on its future.
-The successful candidate should expect to be leading the engineering team in a few years.
-Your success and the company's success are one and the same.
+There's plenty of room for growth and we'll work with you to help you realise your technical and personal ambitions because your success and the company's success are one and the same.

 As part of our offer you'll also be able to enrol in an employee share scheme after a suitable period (6-12 months), giving you a real stake in the business.